osu-mist/express-api-skeleton/README.md

 1. Configure data source (e.g. `httpDataSource`) section in the `/config/defualt.yaml`.

 2. Copy [db/http-datasource-example.js](db/http-datasource-example.js) to `db/db.js` and modify as necessary.
 Note that it is not necessary to use [request-promise-native](https://www.npmjs.com/package/request-promise-native) to send HTTP request like the example does.
-Choose whatever package suit your needs.
+Feel free to pick whatever package suit your needs.
 Don't forget to change [serializers/jsonapi.js](serializers/jsonapi.js) to serialize data properly.
 The following are some other popular HTTP package could be used:

     * [request](https://www.npmjs.com/package/request)
     * [request-promise](https://www.npmjs.com/package/request-promise) (uses [Bluebird](https://github.com/petkaantonov/bluebird) Promises)